 I think the biggest lingering side effect is low confidence when I get close to doing something truly good.
 I’m fairly extroverted, I generally have low inhibitions, and I genuinely like myself, so most people probably think I’m brimming with confidence.
 I’m not.
 I have moments when I get really excited and caught up in solving a problem or being creative, and confidence is simply not an issue.
 And then I eventually come down, and it’s time to do the WORK, and I have to drag myself through low confidence bordering on despair just to get my name filled in at the top of the page.
 Yes, I’m like Ricky Bobby trying to get back in a racecar.
 Once I get immersed in the work again, then I’m fine, but it’s sometimes really hard to get there.

-I’ve always loved puzzles, but only ones where it isn’t obvious if there’s a solution or not – I’m not crazy about things like Rubik’s Cube, because I know that there’s an algorithm to solve it, and I just don’t find it amusing to find that algorithm (that’s work for me, not play).
+I’ve always loved puzzles, but only ones where it isn’t obvious if there’s a solution or not – I’m not crazy about things like Rubik’s Cube, because I know that there’s an algorithm to solve it, and I just don’t find it amusing to find that algorithm (that’s work for me, not play – and I’d rather do real work).
 Poker, on the other hand, has infinite variability and unknowns (because it’s really about people) – so I love it.
 The greatest non-obvious puzzle in the world is running a business* – that’s why I love startups.
 I get so much energy from working on business problems or even just talking about other people’s business problems.
 Working on my first real attempt at a startup last year with Jody Burgess was a double treat, because for some reason, Jody understands my wacky mind and can handle it.
 Unfortunately, the flip side of being non-obvious is that succeeding at business is really hard.
 I haven’t succeeded yet, or at least I haven’t been able to make a living from my own business yet.
 I’m hopeful that my new job with Moraware (I start in January) will be a nice compromise, because I’ll be working on non-obvious problems that excite me while making a steady living and taking care of my family.
 The founders, Ted and Harry (coincidentally both USC grads), also seem to appreciate my wacky mind more than most.
 We’ll see.

 About 8 years ago, my wife and I had some serious problems with our marriage (this was the real reason I joined Microsoft – because I was barely hanging on and Microsoft was a life raft).
 I started seeing a psychologist again while working through that process, and even when we managed to “fix” things after a couple of years and keep our family together (one day at a time), I decided to continue seeing my shrink on a weekly basis – simply because I can.
 It just seems like a smart, cautious step to have a professional help me keep tabs on my sanity.
 Why not?
 Interestingly, we had never spent much time talking about my psychosis until I decided to write about it.